 - Then – a description of how the system responds to user actions.

-For example, if you create a website with two types of users – registered users and guests – the acceptance criteria will be written for the user story that defines the login function for the logged out user:
+For example, if you create a website with two types of users (registered users and guests), the acceptance criteria will be written for the user story that defines requirements for the logged out user:

 “Given I’m a logged-out system user